Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Oncology (all tests, treatment)Lifetime freePrivate insurance

-Basic healthcare for LA is effectively free: emergency and hospitalization — free; specialist visits — symbolic payments.
-For serious diseases with confirmed diagnosis — treatment is fully free.
+Basic healthcare for LA is effectively free: emergency and hospitalization — free, specialist visits — symbolic fees.
+For serious conditions with a confirmed diagnosis — treatment is fully free.

 Tessera Sanitaria is available already with the ricevuta

-Come to the ASL office with the ricevuta.
-Without permesso they will issue insurance for 6 months, then extend it.
-After receiving the permesso — for its full term.
-Covers all family members.
+Go to the ASL office with the ricevuta.
+Without the permesso they will issue coverage for 6 months, then extend it.
+After receiving the permesso — coverage for its full duration.
+It applies to all family members.

 Disability in Italy